 Where is the Magic in The Magic Quilt?

 The Quilt didn't seem to be doing its' job of blocking out the world.
 I had to holler over the pounding of a new remodeling job.
 I had to ignore the gentleman behind me who repeatedly announced, "You are my Sweetheart!"
-I had to assist numerous residents who wandered towards the colorful guilt with a concern or a desire to take away some of the intriquing books or props.
+I had to assist numerous residents who wandered towards the colorful quilt with a concern, or a desire to take away some of the intriguing books or props.
 And as much as I love the animals at the Center, I kept having to shoo Thomas (a gigantic hound dog) from the snacks at our table.